-5.1 When new staff join the School they are informed of the safeguarding arrangements in place, usually through a face to face meeting with the DSL or DDSL.
-They are given a copy of the School's SAFEGUARDING POLICY; the STAFF BEHAVIOUR POLICY; Part one of 'Keeping Children Safe in Education' DFE (2019); KCSIE Annex A (leaders and those who work directly with children); the ATTENDANCE POLICY (which includes procedures for children missing from education), The STUDENT BEHAVIOUR POLICY and details of procedures to report concerns about an adult working with children.
+- 5.1 When new staff join the school they are informed of the safeguarding arrangements in place, usually through a face to face meeting with the DSL or DDSL.
+They are given a copy of the school's SAFEGUARDING POLICY; the STAFF BEHAVIOUR POLICY; Part one or Annex A (as determined by the governors) of 'Keeping Children Safe in Education' DfE (2021); KCSIE Annex A (leaders and those who work directlywith children); the ATTENDANCE POLICY (which includes procedures for children missing from education), The STUDENT BEHAVIOUR, REWARDS & SANCTIONS POLICY and details of procedures to report concerns aboutan adult working with children.
 Further key documents relating to safeguarding, KCSIE, student behaviour, online safety and responding to specific issues are signposted to all new staff as part of their induction and are also available in the staff handbook.
 All staff are expected to read these key documents and fully UNDERSTAND their responsibility.
-They will also be provided with details of the School's recording procedures.

-5.2 Every new member of staff or volunteer will receive safeguarding training during their induction period, usually on their first day at school but always within the first half term of joining the School.
-This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record and the remit of the role of the Designated Safeguarding Lead (DSL) and deputies.
-The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children.
+They will also be provided with details of the school's recording procedures. - 5.2 Every new member of staff or volunteer will receive safeguarding training during their induction period, usually on their first day at school but always within the first half term of joining the school.
+This programme will include information relating to signs and symptomsof abuse, how to manage a disclosure from a child, how to record and the remit of the roleof the Designated Safeguarding Lead (DSL) and deputies.
+The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children and low-level concerns reporting.
+All new staff will receive online safety training as part of their induction programme.